fergiemcdowall/norch/README.md

 ```

 ##Indexing
-Once you have set up Forage, you can get some content into it.
+Once you have set up Forage.js, you can get some content into it.
 Forage comes with a JSONified version of the venerable
 Reuters-21578 test dataset in the directory `test/testdata`.
 To index this data cd into the directory `test/testdata` and run
 the following command (note that one data file can contain an arbitralily large number of documents)